kaicarver/scrape/bears.md

 For now I'll just push through to get the whole process done with sets of 35 images, and we'll see if Bing works better later, otherwise I may explore other possibilities, sigh...

+Update: indeed Bing works much better a day later!
+I got over 800 image URLs for each type of bear.
+Perhaps my paranoia was unwarranted, and it was Bing Search that was having a bad day, not me!

+The updated sequence to follow is:

+1. Open the developer console first
+2. Do the search
+3. Scroll down to the end of the page, which will load more search results, and keep scrolling until it doesn't go further.
+You can use the space bar or Page Down key to scroll down.
+4. Click the "See more images" button to load more search results, and repeat step 3.
+5. Enter the magic Javascript formula in the console to do the download.

 ## Loading the images into a Jupyter notebook

 The method suggested by the book, using the Bing API, does everything "in the cloud".